Jonas Steponavičius: Political work

 In June 1914, he was appointed as dean to Semeliškės, a town about 45 km west of Vilnius.
 The reasons for the assignment are not clear – there is some evidence that Steponavičius requested the transfer due to poor health, but it also could have been a retribution for his Lithuanian activities.
 In May 1915, during World War I, he was drafted to the Imperial Russian Army as a military chaplain and was sent to the Caucasus Campaign.
-Stationed in Tbilisi, he joined Lithuanian activities and managed to establish regular Lithuanian-language services in one of the Armenian churches.
+Stationed in Tbilisi, he joined Lithuanian activities and managed to establish regular Lithuanian-language services at one of the Armenian churches.
 Sometime between 1916 and 1918, he returned to Semeliškės.

 In 1920, during the Polish–Lithuanian War, he organized a 50-men partisan group to fight the Polish forces.
 He was arrested by the Poles and transported to Hrodna.
 Upon his release, Steponavičius became interested in politics.
 A member of the Lithuanian Christian Democratic Party since 1919, he actively campaigned in the April 1920 elections to the Constituent Assembly of Lithuania.
-Due to his imprisonment in Hrodna, he became a member of the assembly only on 4 February 1921.
-He was elected to the succeeding First, Second, and Third Seimas of Lithuania.
+He became a member of the assembly only on 4 February 1921 after the resignation of Jonas Andziulis.
+He was elected to the succeeding First, Second, and Third Seimas.
 In the Seimas, Steponavičius was a member of various parliamentary committees, including Finance and Budget (November 1922 – December 1926), National Defense (November 1922 – December 1926 with a break in June–July 1923), and Foreign Affairs (October 1924 – December 1926).
-In the Third Seimas, he was also the second deputy speaker.